raspberrypilearning/led-firefly/en/step_2.md

 --- task ---

-Connect the small end of your USB cable to the Raspberry Pi Pico.
+**Connect:** the small end of your USB cable to the Raspberry Pi Pico.

 ![An image of a Raspberry Pi Pico connected to the small end of a USB cable.](images/pico-top-plug.png)